MHKiT-Software/MHKiT/docs/source/overview.rst

 Overview
 ========

-MHKiT is an open-source code that aims to provide the international MRE community with tools for:
+MHKiT is an open-source code that aims to provide the international marine renewable energy (MRE) community with tools for:

 * Data processing and visualization
 * Data quality control